plone/Installers-UnifiedInstaller/README.txt

   and Python will be built inside this directory.
   Default is /usr/local/Plone for root install,
   $HOME/Plone for non-root.

-  PLEASE NOTE: Your pathname should not include spaces.

 --instance=instance-name
   Use to specify the name of the operating instance to be created.
   This will be created inside the target directory.
   Default is 'zinstance' for standalone, 'zeocluster' for ZEO.

---clients=client-count
-  Use with the "zeo" install method to specify the number of Zope clients you wish to create.
-Default is 2.
+--user=user-name

---user=user-name In a root install, sets the effective user for running the instance.
+  In a root install, sets the effective user for running the instance.
 Default is 'plone'.
 Ignored for non-root installs.
-You should always use the same user within a given target.

---with-python=/full/path/to/python2.6
+--with-python=/full/path/to/python2.4
   If you have an already built Python that's adequate to run Zope / Plone, you may specify it here. virtualenv will be used to isolate the copy used for the install.